syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCheckBox/Getting-Started.md

 ![Xamarin.iOS CheckBox visual states](Images/States.png)

-You can change the state of the check box using the `IsChecked` property of `SfCheckBox`.
-In checked state, a tick mark is added to the visualization of check box.
+You can change the state of the CheckBox using the `IsChecked` property of `SfCheckBox`.
+In the checked state, a tick mark is added to the visualization of the CheckBox.

 <table>
 <tr>